Rafflesia zollingeriana: Conservation

 The original collection locality may be protected within the Indonesian National Park system, in the Puger Watangan Nature Reserve (Cagar Alam Puger Watangan), but this originally consisted of five different territories, and in 1958 the reserve was reduced; only CA Puger Watangan I remains.
 This conservation area is now run by the non-governmental organisation Balai Besar Konservasi Sumber Daya Alam Jawa Timur.
 It is also found in Meru Betiri National Park.
 Meru Betiri NP has a budget for monitoring the population of an eagle, Spizaetus bartelsi, and wild banteng, but not anything else.
 Ranger patrols regularly visit known budding sites, but do no active exploration for new ones -locals from surrounding villages indicated a number of sites unknown to science, when interviewed.

 The population was highly impacted by the 1994 tsunami which caused major habitat destruction throughout the region, wiping out 60% of the known population at the time in Meru Betiri NP.

-Other threats to this species are thought to be collection for herbalism (albeit largely stopped), and cutting down the forests (idem).
+Other threats to this species are thought to be collection for herbalism (albeit largely stopped), and cutting down the forests.
 Meru Betiri NP is restoring forests on their territory.
 Ecotourism is also a threat.
 The populations growing on the Lereng Gunung are likely protected from tourists, as the locations here are remote and difficult to access.
 Many, if not most, of the locations in Meru Betiri NP are also safe from human disturbance.
 Ecotourism is also beneficial, because it gives local people an economic reason to conserve the plants, instead of harvesting them for herbalism.

 This species was first legally protected in Indonesia by Act No. 5/1990, later by regulation PP #7 of 1999, modified in 2018 by PerMenLHK # P.20 /MENLHK/SETJEN/KUM.1/2018.

 Wiriadinata, in his contribution on plant species in the 2001 book Spesies-Spesies Hayati yang Dilindungi Perundang-undangan Indonesia, considered this species to be 'rare'.
 Susatya called it 'critically endangered' in his 2011 book Rafflesia Pesona Bunga Terbesar di Dunia.
 As of 2013, the World Conservation Monitoring Centre of the United Nations Environment Programme classified the species as 'rare' in their UNEP-WCMC Species Database, but in the new Species+ database which has replaced this database, the entries on Rafflesia species have apparently gone missing.